crypto-org-chain/chain-docs/docs/resources/technical-glossary.md

 - Double signing: If someone reports on chain A that a validator signed two blocks at the same height.
 - Unavailability: If a validator signature has not been included in the last X blocks, the validator will get slashed by a marginal amount proportional to X. If X is above a certain limit Y, then the validator will get unbonded.

-**Staking Address**

-The address is for staking related operations and follows the format of the 20 bytes [Ethereum](https://en.wikipedia.org/wiki/Ethereum#Addresses) account address.

 **State (of a staking address)**